gboehl/macro_puzzles/README.md

 A collection of **"puzzles"** in macroeconomics
 ---

 This repo collects puzzling evidence and open questions in macroeconomic research.
 It aims to be a compilation of the contradictions between economic theory and the empirical evidence.
-Hopefully it will help us all (and motivated junior researchers) to focus on the importan questions and the big picture, and not to get lost in (technical) details.
+Hopefully it will help us all (and motivated junior researchers) to focus on the important questions and the big picture.
 As such it has some similarity to the list of [Hilbert's Problems](https://en.wikipedia.org/wiki/Hilbert%27s_problems).

 Definition of a **puzzle** in this context:
 > A puzzle is a contradiction between theoretical conjectures and empirical evidence

-This list is tought to be constructive and **not** intended to be a one-sided critique on macroeconomics/DSGE models/rational Expectations as a whole.
+This list is thought to be constructive and **not** intended to be a one-sided critique on macroeconomics/DSGE models/rational Expectations/parapsychic mind control as a whole.
 Please try to be concise and neutral.
-Put details like literature or links to potential solutions in separate files and not in the list directly.
+If you want, you can put details like literature or links to potential solutions in a separate file.

 A non-exhaustive list
 ------